-Props allowed for the MegaCrew division are those that are small enough to be held in one's hand comfortably, easily mobile and are an element of the attire and/or are related to the theme or nature of the performance.
+Props allowed for the MegaCrew and JV MegaCrew divisions are those that are small enough to be held in one's hand comfortably, easily mobile and are an element of the attire and/or are related to the theme or nature of the performance (e.g. canes, lights, utility bags, fanny packs, backpacks, string, rope, musical instruments and others).
 Props that are placed on the stage or sit on the floor such as chairs, ladders, back drops, set pieces, furniture, etc. are not permitted.
 It is highly advisable that crews choose carefully whether or not to use a prop and to make sure the prop meets the requirements of acceptability to avoid a high-level deduction.
 The deduction for using props that are not permitted is 1.0.
+When in doubt contact Hip Hop International for clarification (info@hiphopinternational.com).